-There are specific issues that have become critical issues in Safeguarding that Schools will endeavour to ensure ALL their Staff and Governors are familiar with; having processes in place to identify, report, monitor and which are included within teaching:
+There are specific issues that have become critical in Safeguarding.
+Schools will endeavour to ensure all their Staff and Governors are familiar with these; they have processes in place to identify / report on / monitor these; and these are included within teaching as appropriate:

-- Bullying including cyber bullying
+- Bullying, including cyber bullying

-- Child Sexual Exploitation (CSE)
+- Child sexual exploitation [CSE]

-- Child criminal exploitation (CCE)
+- Child criminal exploitation [CCE]

-- · Children missing from Education
+- Children missing from education

 - County lines

-- Domestic Abuse
+- Domestic abuse

 - Substance abuse

-- · Fabricated or induced illness
+- Fabricated or induced illness

 - Children with family members in prison

-- Faith abuse
+- Faith Abuse

-- Female Genital Mutilation (FGM)
+- Female Genital Mutilation [FGM]

 - Forced Marriage

 - Gangs and Youth Violence

-- Gender based violence/Violence against women and girls (VAWG)
+- Gender based violence / Violence against women and girls [VAWG]

 - Hate

 - Mental Health of parents and children

 - Homelessness

 - So called 'Honour-based' abuse

-- Child on child abuse (previously known as peer on peer)
+- Child on child abuse [previously known as peer on peer]

 - Sexual violence and sexual harassment between children in schools

 - Private Fostering

 - Preventing Radicalisation

-- Online abuse including nude or semi-nude images
+- Online Abuse, including nude or semi-nude images

-- Teenage Relationship abuse
+- Teenage Relationship Abuse

 - Trafficking

 - Missing children and vulnerable adults

 - Child sexual abuse within the family

 - Poor parenting, particularly in relation to babies and young children

 - Serious violence

 - Cyber crime

-The School will incorporate signs of abuse and specific safeguarding issues into briefings, staff induction training, and ongoing development training to all Staff and Governors.
-Annex A of KCSIE (September 2022) provides more detail on the following:
+The school will incorporate signs of abuse and specific safeguarding issues into briefings, staff induction training, and ongoing development training to all Staff and Governors.
+Annex A of KCSIE [September 2022] provides more detail on the following:

-6.1 Child Sexual Exploitation (CSE)
+6.1 Child Sexual Exploitation [CSE]

 Child Sexual Exploitation is a form of child sexual abuse.
-It occurs where an individual or group take advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b)for the financial advantage or increased status of the perpetrator or facilitator.
+It occurs where an individual or group take advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity [a] in exchange for something the victim needs or wants, and/or [b]for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact, it can also occur through the use of technology.
-(DfE Child Sexual Exploitation February 2017).
+[DfE Child Sexual Exploitation February 2017].